 Moreover, many of the standards adopted will contribute to greater choice for consumers, as the establishment of international standards for several milk-based products and for instant noodles, for example, will facilitate their international trade and enable them to reach consumers worldwide.

 "This has been an extraordinarily productive session, attended by a record number of 110 countries and approximately 400 delegates.
-The attendance of 24 countries was supported by the Codex trust fund," said Claude Mosha of Tanzania, Chairperson of the Codex Commission.
+The attendance of 24 countries was supported by the Codex trust fund," said Claude Mosha of

 "We have passed a range of standards which will make a substantial difference in the safety and quality of the food people eat.
 In addition, people in developing countries will have the ability to earn better livings through trading these foods internationally," he added.